-I am very fortunate that both my academic work and guiding for Rick Steves entail the things I like to do most: travel, research, writing, and teaching.
+I am very fortunate that both my academic work and guiding for Rick Steves entail the things I like to do most: travel, research, write, and teach.
 Certainly, my extended research trips to Paris have benefited my guiding of Paris and the reverse is also true.
-I have taught in the Art History Department and the Humanities and Western Civilization Program at KU during my doctoral studies and was fortunate to direct the KU Paris/Florence study abroad program in 2006.
-I could draw on my knowledge of museums, markets, and restaurants from guiding Rick Steves' tours for the benefit of my students.
-I can also offer tour members on Rick Steves' tours a perspective of Paris and Florence from someone who has resided there.
+I have taught in the art history department and the Humanities and Western Civilization Program at KU during my doctoral studies, and was fortunate to direct the KU Paris/Florence study abroad program in 2006.
+I could draw on my knowledge of museums, markets, and restaurants from guiding Rick Steves tours for the benefit of my students.
+I can also offer tour members on Rick Steves tours a perspective of Paris and Florence from someone who has resided there.

 You've been leading Rick Steves' Best of Ireland, Best of Italy, Best of Paris, Best of Europe, and Family Europe tours.
 How do you keep so many different itineraries and histories straight in your mind?